Skip to content

 This post may contain affiliate links.
 For more information, visit my Disclaimer Policy.

-So, in 2017 I participated in the Food in Jars Mastery Challenge that was offered by cookbook and FoodInJars.com author Marisa McClellan.
-Each month was focused on a different preservation type, as you will see if you browse my 2017 blog entries.
+So, in 2017, I participated in the Food in Jars Mastery Challenge offered by cookbook and FoodInJars.com author Marisa McClellan.
+Each month focused on a different preservation type, as you will see if you browse my 2017 blog entries.
 Of course, lots of homemade jam was included!

-Participants made the recipe of their choice within that month’s category and shared their entry (or entries) in the Food in Jars Facebook group.
+Participants made the recipe of their choice within that month’s category and shared their entries (or entries) in the Food in Jars Facebook group.

 #usethejam and #usethedamnjam

 Within that group, members started sharing recipes about how to use their abundance of homemade jam and preserves, using hashtags like #usethedamnjam and #usethejam.
-We spend countless hours making these delicious homemade canned goods, and then for many of us, before we know what has happened we have a total surplus in our pantry.
+We spend countless hours making these delicious homemade canned goods, and then for many of us, we have a total surplus in our pantry before we know what has happened.
 Beautiful, precious jars full of colorful homemade jam and preserves – and what do we do with all of them?

-Marisa has a large selection of all types of recipes that she has created to also help us use our jam – check out her Preserves in Action page for a list of recipes.
+Marisa has created a large selection of recipes to help us use our jam.
+Check out her Preserves in Action page for a list of recipes.
 Also, check out her book, “The Food in Jars Kitchen.”
 It features even more jammin’ recipes that you need in your life!

 Giving Credit